 Want in on a little secret?

-There’s many more ways to get in your exercise while living #LifeInDüsseldorf, consider checking out the many sport groups, soccer/football clubs, badminton courts, etc. around the area.
+There are many more ways to get in your exercise while living #LifeInDüsseldorf, consider checking out the many sport groups, soccer/football clubs, badminton courts, etc. around the area.
 Getting a little more specific, here are my personal secrets for working out:

 The city of Düsseldorf actually provides a “sport in the park” workout opportunity for FREE!
 It stars on May 2, 2016 – October 9, 2016 this year (dates may vary by year).
-Workouts are run almost everyday in locations across the city.
+Workouts are run almost every day in locations across the city.

 This is my favorite place in the winter and summer for badminton (and I never even liked badminton before).
 They’ve got an awesome restaurant and bar, a fitness studio, multiple indoor badminton courts and a huge outdoor beach volleyball space.
 This is a great place to bring friends and family and you can pay per day/hour for most activities.